irvinecodingclub/irvinecodingclub.github.io/competition.md

 title:  Competition
 ---

-The Irvine Coding Club prepares members to compete for hackathons and organizes students form teams to attend team competitions.
+The Irvine Coding Club prepares members to compete for coding competitions like hackathons and organizes student-formed teams to attend team competitions.

 ## National Competition
 * [USA Computing Olympiad (USACO)](http://usaco.org/index.php) is the top coding competition for high school student world wide.